Doctor of Pharmacy

 Program goals are achieved through four Domains and aligned Student Learning Outcomes (detailed below):

-• Domain 1-Foundational Knowledge
+• Domain 1- Knowledge

 Many practice areas are covered by these responsibilities.
-The curriculum is designed to develop the competencies of graduates, allowing them to assume these responsibilities as well as the all of the current curricular outcomes expected of Doctor of Pharmacy graduates detailed on the School of Pharmacy website under the Curriculum Policies and Procedures section at: https://pharmacy.umkc.edu/current-students/curriculum-policies.html
+The curriculum is designed to develop the competencies of graduates, allowing them to assume these responsibilities as well as the all of the current curricular outcomes expected of Doctor of Pharmacy graduates detailed on the School of Pharmacy website under the Curriculum Policies section at: https://pharmacy.umkc.edu/current-students/curriculum-policies.html

 Admission Requirements